vinirossa/software-engineering/design-patterns.md

 ### Flyweight

-A fine-grained instance used for efficient sharing and memory saving.
-In this pattern, if a flyweight object already exists, it will be returned and not created again.
+A fine-grained instance used for efficient sharing and memory saving, as if an flyweight object already exists, it will be returned and not created again.

+**Applicability:**
+- High memory cost softwares
+- Optimization
+- Memory saving

 ### Proxy